 Theo is lost without his mother.
-His father had left the two of them a year earlier (with no forwarding address) so the boy moves into the Park Avenue home of the Barbours, the welcoming family of his friend Andy.
-The Barbours are a cast of memorable characters: Andy is a brilliant but socially inept boy who talks like “one of those computer programs that mimic human response.”
-Mrs. Barbour, elegant and kind, is “a masterpiece of composure,” and brother Platt is “a champion lacrosse player and a bit of a psychopath.”
+His father had left the two of them a year earlier (with no forwarding address), so the boy moves into the Park Avenue home of the Barbours, the welcoming family of his friend Andy.
+The Barbours are a cast of memorable characters.
+Andy Barbour is a brilliant but socially inept boy who talks like “one of those computer programs that mimic human response.”
+Mrs. Barbour, elegant and kind, is “a masterpiece of composure.”
+Brother Platt Barbour is “a champion lacrosse player and a bit of a psychopath.”

 The ring Theo was given at the time of the bombing leads him to a downtown New York antique shop where Theo meets Hobie, the business partner of the dead man, who befriends the boy and teaches him all about his trade.
 Theo begins his new life.

-Some episodes involving over-the-top drug use and underworld dealing are hard to read and go on longer than necessary, yet Tartt threads thematic strands through the story that touch the heart — dealing with overwhelming grief, loving the wrong person and finding your place in the world.
+Some episodes involving the over-the-top drug use and underworld dealing are hard to read about and go on longer than necessary, yet Tartt threads thematic strands through the story that touch the heart—dealing with overwhelming grief, loving the wrong person and finding your place in the world.
 I can’t say I loved every one of the 771 pages, but I can say there were pages I loved so much they took my breath away.